 01 of 07

 Starting at its north "end," Main Street "begins" just east of Downtown Vancouver, where it runs through the heart of Vancouver's historic Chinatown.
 Vancouver's Chinatown is the third-largest Chinatown in North America (behind New York and San Francisco).
 It's one of Vancouver's Top 10 Attractions for its historic landmarks--including the world's narrowest building, and the beautiful Dr. Sun Yat Sen Chinese Garden--shopping and dining.

 If you are staying in Downtown Vancouver, you can easily reach Chinatown and Main Street via the Canada Line / SkyTrain, Vancouver's rapid transit system; take the train to the Stadium - Chinatown Station.

 Science World on Main Street

 Science World is both one of Vancouver's best attractions for young kids (kids 10 and under) and a perfect rainy day activity.
 (Since the locals all know this, expect bigger crowds on a rainy day.)
 Geared for kids, this extremely interactive science museum has an activity space / mini gallery for babies and toddlers, the very fun, physics-oriented Eureka!
 Gallery (where kids launch balls and parachutes and experiment with sound and light), and special exhibits.

 Vancouver Breweries on Main Street

 Vancouver is fast becoming a must-visit destination for craft beer lovers.
-There are about a dozen craft breweries with tasting rooms in the city (and even more throughout the Greater Vancouver area), three of which are on (or very near) Main Street.
+There are dozens of craft breweries with tasting rooms in the city (and even more throughout the Greater Vancouver area), three of which are on (or very near) Main Street.